National Science and Media Museum: National Media Museum

 On 1 December 2006, the museum was renamed the National Media Museum, and two new £3 million interactive galleries were opened: Experience TV, now replaced by Wonderlab, and TV Heaven, now the BFI Mediatheque.
 The interactive galleries were intended to represent the past, present and future of television and displayed scientific exhibits, such as television inventor John Logie Baird's original apparatus, and television ephemera such as one of the only surviving Wallace and Gromit film sets and Play School toys.
-TV Heaven made accessible the museum's collection of television programmes, most of which are not available elsewhere.
+TV Heaven was a unique viewing facility where visitors could access an archive of more than 1000 programmes covering sixty years of British television history.
+TV Heaven closed in 2013, but 50 titles are still available via the BFI Mediatheque.

 In 2009 the museum partnered with other bodies from the Bradford district in a successful bid to become the world's first UNESCO (United Nations Educational, Scientific and Cultural Organisation) City of Film.

 In February 2010, the museum unveiled a major revamp of the foyer.
 The remodeling included a brand new Games Lounge, a new gallery that drew on the National Videogame Archive established in 2008 in partnership with Nottingham Trent University.
 It was originally intended to be temporary, but one in five visitors to the Games Lounge named it as their favourite part of the museum, resulting in the creation of a permanent version in another part of the museum.

 In March 2012 the museum opened Life Online, the world's first gallery dedicated to exploring the social, technological and cultural impact of the Internet.
 The permanent gallery was initially accompanied by a temporary exhibition, "[open source]: Is the internet you know under threat?"
 The exhibition was an exploration of the open source nature of the Internet, and the current threats to both net neutrality and the general continuation of the open source culture.

 In October 2014 the museum entered into a partnership with Picturehouse Cinemas, with the national chain taking over the running of the three cinema screens in a bid to boost audience figures and revenue.
 The partnership was designated "Picturehouse at the National Media Museum".
 Despite sustained growth in ticket sales, the museum cancelled its participation in the 2015 Bradford International Film Festival and followed up by totally withdrawing from the festival the following year.
 This move, together with the 2016 transfer of a major photographic collection to London's Victoria and Albert Museum was very controversial.

 In August 2016, the museum confirmed plans to permanently close their Experience TV gallery, after ten years, on 30 August 2016.
-A new gallery would open in the spring of 2017, called Wonderlab, which allows visitors to explore the sciences of light and sound in 20 state-of-the-art interactive exhibits.
-The museum described the exhibit: "At its heart will be intriguing scientific principles that can be directly experienced, leading visitors to observe, question, experiment and see the world they live in a little bit differently."
+A new gallery would open in the spring of 2017, called Wonderlab, which allows visitors to explore the sciences of light and sound in interactive exhibits.
 The television collection previously on display in Experience TV were made available for viewing through the Insight Centre at the museum.